Remote Legal Talent: 8 Key Advantages in Legal Practice.

 - Productivity - data suggests that remote workers are more efficient and productive, have greater job satisfaction and lesser absenteeism levels.
 On flexible assignments, they are really working, so their clients pay for output and results only.

-- Retention - using remote talent for short term spikes to ensure your core team can focus on the work they want to do and are not overwhelmed.
+- Retention - using remote legal talent for short term spikes to ensure your core team can focus on the work they want to do and and manage their individual workloads can vastly improve employee retention and job satisfaction.

 - Attractiveness - businesses that offer remote roles are undoubtedly becoming more attractive to potential new team members.